Request a Demo

 3–6 months depending on scope.
 Municipal-specific configuration and compliance setup add significant time.

-Self-service administration — case types, workflows, SLA targets, and reports configurable without vendor involvement.
+Self-service administration — case types, workflows, SLA targets, reports, forms all configurable without vendor.
+Source code access for deep customization by your IT team.

 High dependency on vendor professional services for configuration changes, report modifications, and workflow adjustments.